 What is William Barr's Net Worth?

-William Barr is an American lawyer and government official who has a net worth of $50 million.
-He is best known for being the 77th and 85th United States Attorney General during the administrations of Presidents George H. W. Bush and Donald Trump, respectively.
+William Barr is an American lawyer and government official who has a net worth of $70 million.
+William Barr is best known for serving twice as Attorney General of the United States, under Presidents George H.W.
+Bush and Donald Trump.
+His career has spanned decades in law, politics, and the corporate sector, marked by both influence and controversy.

 Wealth Details

 Barr's most recent Federal asset disclosure listed assets valued at between $25 and $75 million.
 He earned his fortune during his time working in the private sector for companies like Verizon.
-When he retired from Verizon he was earning $10 million per year in salary.
+When he retired from Verizon, he was earning $10 million per year in salary.
 As a going-away package, Verizon funded $17 million in a pension plan.

 Early Life